brylie/principled-architecture/principles.md

 ## Inclusion

 Inclusion means allowing outside persons to participate freely in our community endeavors.
-We embrace their skills, interests, and opinions, treating them as peers.
+We embrace their skills, interests, and opinions, treating them as valued peers.

 ## Communication